 The Great Recession delivered a big financial hit to some multiemployer pensions and their participants.
 Despite exhausting all of the options at their disposal, including reducing benefit levels for active workers and raising plan contributions, often by reducing wages, at least one hundred multiemployer plans now face the real possibility of insolvency – leaving retirees at risk.

 Fortunately, there’s a way forward that both labor and business support and doesn’t require an expensive taxpayer bailout.
 This proposal, known as Solutions Not Bailouts, is under consideration by some in Congress.
 It doesn’t ask for a bailout, but rather for the tools for plans to shore up their pensions themselves.
 They are self-help solutions, but Congress must give the trustees of these plans the flexibility to carry them out, and they must act now.
-Every day of inaction results in fewer plans that can be rescued by these common sense solutions and lower ultimate benefit payments for participants.
+Every day of inaction results in fewer plans that can be rescued by these

 With only a few short weeks of congressional action remaining in the year and Congress’ to-do list growing, multiemployer plan participants are understandably nervous.
 With modest reforms to federal pension laws, Congress could provide long-term stability to multiemployer plan participants, shift the risk of potential responsibility away from the taxpayer, and reduce the financial pressure on thousands of American employers struggling to maintain pensions for their workers.
 With the impacts on each state now made so clear, the question is: don’t these employers and retirees deserve action?